Croma Design Studio – Clovis Romano

 written in braille and several languages

-TECHNOLOGY AND CONNECTIVITY USED
+TECHNOLOGY AND CONNECTIVITY USED BY LEO

 The connected kit for autonomous mobility assistance dedicated to the blind and visually impaired.